dunglas/frankenphp/docs/embed.md

     > Some `.dockerignore` files (e.g. default [Symfony Docker `.dockerignore`](https://github.com/dunglas/symfony-docker/blob/main/.dockerignore))
     > will ignore the `vendor/` directory and `.env` files.
 Be sure to adjust or remove the `.dockerignore` file before the build.

-2. Follow the steps to prepare your app for embedding
 2. Build:

     ```console